Balance transfers can be a helpful credit card tool for paying down higher interest debt.

-Say you have a credit card balance of $5,000 and plan to pay it off in a year using either your high-interest credit card or a card with an introductory or promotional 0% APR offer on balance transfers for 12 months.
-The balance transfer offer can save you hundreds of dollars in interest and help you pay down credit card debt faster.
+Say you have a credit card balance of $5,000 on a card with 15% APR.
+Transferring the balance to another card with a 0% APR offer and paying it off during the offer term can help you save hundreds of dollars in interest, and help you pay down credit card debt faster.

 |Total you pay|